hermescenter/DPOpenData/README.md

 That enable a variety of actions facilitating the enforcement of citizens GDPR rights.

-The DPOpenData project aim to:
+The DPOpenData project aims to:

 1. Lobby on all the EU's DPA to proactively follow the CNIL's example releasing the same OpenData set
 2. Lobby the EDPB (European Data Proection Board) to define a common OpenData standard to facilitate aggregation of OpenData